DanaKirsh/scottish-widows-scraper/README.md

 **Rows are added to the spreadsheet in reverse chronological order, meaning that the top filled row is the last recorded one.
 In order to maintain this order, you'll need to ensure there are always empty rows at the top of the spreadsheet.** I used to add some new rows to the top of the spreadsheet every week when I checked on my pension.

-Until the `google-spreadsheet` library supports adding cells in the middle of a spreadsheet natively, the solution I use now is to create a trigger that invokes a google script function that adds rows to the spreadsheet whenever a change it made to it.
+Until the `google-spreadsheet` library supports adding cells in the middle of a spreadsheet natively, the solution I use now is to create a trigger that invokes a google script function that adds rows to the spreadsheet whenever a change is made to it.

 1. In your google sheet, go to Extensions > Apps Script.
 2. Add this code (tweak as you like):